 Customer relationship management (CRM) is a technology for managing a company’s relationships and interactions with customers and potential customers.
 The goal of CRM is simple – improve business relationships.
-A CRM system helps companies connect with customers and collect information about them.
+A customer relationship management system helps companies to connect with customers and collect information about them.

 Mentioning CRM, it usually means a CRM system – a tool that helps with contact management, sales management, productivity, and more.

 A CRM solution helps companies to focus on organization relationships with individual people — including customers, service users, colleagues, or suppliers.
 So the system helps to find new customers, providing support and additional services throughout the relationship.

 Why is it important to care about quality CRM?

 Even one issue can lead to large-scale negative consequences in the current world with the increasing level of technological solutions in the market.
 For example, uncorrected defects often affect such a vital business area as finance and affect the return on investment (ROI), cause budget overruns, and even a loss of market share.

 The main issues for a CRM product are:

 - an insufficiently clear statement of business goals;